-Thesis Presentation
+Thesis Presentation and Defense

 The thesis defense will be a public event open to HPU faculty and students, colleagues, family members, and friends.
-The presentation should be approximately 45 minutes, after which, the thesis committee will privately address the student.
+The presentation should be approximately 45 minutes with 10 minutes for questions, after which, the thesis committee will privately address the student.
+At least two committee members must be physically present at the thesis defense; one of those must be a HPU full-time faculty member.
 Locations and times for the thesis presentations will vary.